-resistance to mixing (Wagner, 2015).
-RTRM values from the hourly average water temperatures indicate that the mixers helped to maintain a more uniform water column at B1 (Figure 4a), as the RTRM values largely remained below 30 and always remained < 80.
+RTRM indicates the intensity of thermal stratification.
+Values over 30 are considered to indicate that the water column is stable and values over 80 suggest there is a very strong resistance to mixing (Wagner, 2015).
+RTRM values from the hourly average water temperatures indicate that the mixers helped to maintain a more uniform water column at B1 (Figure 4a), as the RTRM values largely remained below 30 and always remained <80.

-With increasing distance from the mixers, RTRM values of 30 and 80 were exceeded more frequently and diurnal patterns of RTRM were observed at both L2 and L3 throughout 2018 (Figure 4b and 4c).
+With increasing distance from the mixers, RTRM values of 30 and 80 were exceeded more frequently and diurnal patterns of RTRM were observed at both L2 and L3 throughout 2018 (Figures 4b and 4c).
 RTRM calculated at L1 exceeded 30 in 9.1% of all measurements and exceeded 80 in 0.2% of measurements.
-At L2, RTRM values exceeded 30 and 80 in water column experienced more intense diurnal stratification.
+At L2, RTRM values exceeded 30 and 80 in 27.1% and 1.5% of measurements, respectively.
+At L3, RTRM exceeded 30 in 34.3% of